From the Streets to Sobriety: Deonte’s 7+ Ways to Find Purpose in Addiction Recovery

 Q: What is NAD IV therapy for?

-A: NAD IV therapy8 is used to boost your NAD+ levels, which helps with things like energy production, mental clarity, DNA repair, and overall cellular health.
+A: NAD IV therapy is used to boost your NAD+ levels, which helps with things like energy production, mental clarity, DNA repair, and overall cellular health.
 It may be helpful during addiction recovery, and people also use it for anti-aging, fighting chronic fatigue, and improving well-being.

 Q: Are NAD infusions worth it?

-A: Many people say yes, although the research is limited.9 NAD infusions can make you feel more energized, focused, and balanced by supporting your body at the cellular level.
+A: Many people say yes, although the research is limited.
+NAD infusions can make you feel more energized, focused, and balanced by supporting your body at the cellular level.
 If you’re dealing with cravings, tiredness, or brain fog, anecdotal evidence suggests that it might be a great option to help you bounce back naturally.
 However, more robust studies are needed to show its efficacy.

 Q: Is NAD IV therapy safe?